 Safety has a credit facility with Congress Financial Corporation (Southern), a subsidiary of Wachovia Bank, National Association ("Congress").
 Safety has an aggregate, \$35.0 million revolving credit facility with Congress (the "Congress Revolver") expiring October 8, 2006.
 Under the Congress Revolver, Safety may borrow up to the lesser of (a) \$35.0 million or (b) 85% of eligible accounts receivable, plus 60% of eligible finished goods, plus 50% of eligible raw materials.
-The amount borrowed under the Congress Revolver at March 31, 2004 was \$7.9 million.
-The Congress Revolver also includes a \$5.0 million letter of credit facility, under which Safety had \$497,000 outstanding pursuant to letters of credit at March 31, 2004.
+The amount borrowed under the Congress Revolver at June 30, 2004 was \$8.1 million.
+The Congress Revolver also includes a \$5.0 million letter of credit facility, which was unutilized at June 30, 2004.

-In addition, Safety has a term facility with Congress (the "Congress Term A loan") under which \$4.0 million was borrowed at March 31, 2004.
+In addition, Safety has a term facility with Congress (the "Congress Term A loan") under which \$3.7 million was borrowed at June 30, 2004.
 The Congress Term A loan is payable in equal monthly installments of approximately \$72,000, with the unpaid principal amount due on October 8, 2006.
 Additional amounts are not available for borrowing under the Congress Term A loan.
-In addition to the Congress Revolver and Congress Term A, Safety also has an additional \$4.5 million term loan (the "Congress Term B loan" and, collectively with the Congress Revolver and the Congress Term A loan, the "Congress Facilities") which is undrawn and is currently fully available.
-At March 31, 2004, Safety's availability for additional borrowings (based on the maximum allowable limit) under the Congress Revolver and the Congress Term B loan was approximately \$27.2 million.
+In addition to the Congress Revolver and the Congress Term A loan, Safety also has an additional \$4.5 million term loan (the "Congress Term A loan, the "Congress Facilities") which is undrawn and under which \$4.25 million is currently available.
+At June 30, 2004, Safety's availability for additional borrowings (based on the maximum allowable limit) under the Congress Revolver and the Congress Revolver and the Safety's Availability for additional borrowings (based on the maximum allowable limit) under the Congress Revolver and the Congress Revolver and

-The interest rate on the Congress Revolver and Congress Term A loan is variable, depending on the amount of Safety's Excess Availability (as defined in the Congress Facilities) at any particular time and the ratio of Safety's EBITDA, less certain capital expenditures made by Safety, to certain fixed charges of Safety (the "Fixed Charge
+The interest rate on the Congress Revolver and Congress Term A loan is variable, depending on the amount of Safety's Excess Availability (as defined in the Congress Facilities) at any particular time and the ratio of Safety's EBITDA, less certain capital expenditures made by Safety, to certain fixed charges of Safety (the "Fixed Charge Coverage Ratio").

-Coverage Ratio").
 Safety may make borrowings based on the prime rate as described in the Congress Facilities (the "Prime Rate") or the LIBOR rate as described in the Congress Facilities, in each case with an applicable margin applied to the rate.
 The Congress Term B loan bears interest at the Prime Rate plus 3%.
-At March 31, 2004, the margin on Prime Rate loans was 0.0% and the margin on LIBOR rate loans was 2.0%.
+At June 30, 2004, the margin on Prime Rate loans was 0.0% and the margin on LIBOR rate loans was 1.75%.
 Safety is required to pay a monthly unused line fee of 0.25% on the unutilized portion of the Congress Revolver and a monthly fee equal to 1.75% per annum of the amount of any outstanding letters of credit.